-This specialism seeks to locate design strategically in the context of business and technology by exploring best practices as shown in case studies, human-centered explorations to identify previously unrecognised user needs and desires, comparative analyses of business opportunities, successes, and failures, analyses of branding strategies, and with particular attention to the local context of transforming original equipment manufacturer (OEM) to original design manufacturer (ODM), and finally to own brand management (OBM).
-The specialism is applicable to both business and nonprofit organizations and extends across local and global issues.
+This specialism seeks to locate design strategically in the context of business and technology by exploring best practices as shown in case studies, human-centered explorations to identify previously unrecognised user needs and desires, comparative analyses of business opportunities, successes, and failures, analyses of branding strategies, and with particular attention to the local context of transforming original equipment manufacture (OEM) to original design manufacture (ODM), and finally to own brand management (OBM).
+The specialism is applicable to both business and nonprofit organisations and extends across local and global issues.

 This specialism seeks knowledge in design that facilitates the integration of design, technology, and business by: